Author: John Middleton

-The title “Rowboat Diplomacy” is an ironic twist on the 19th-century phrase “Gunboat Diplomacy” which indicated the use of military intimidation in carrying out mostly imperialist aggression against nations unwilling to accept other diplomatic overtures.
-The use of this tiniest unit of military forces, the rowboat, hopefully exaggerates the irony of a military rowboat being used to further peace instead of war.
-The following is part one of two; the second article will describe the exchange of Russian naval officers and cadets who visited California in 1998 to fulfill the original exchange.
+The phrase “Rowboat Diplomacy” is an ironic twist to the 19th century phrase “Gunboat Diplomacy” which indicated the use of military aggression to carry out mostly imperialist aggression against those nations unwilling to accept other diplomatic overtures.
+The idea of using such small vessels for diplomatic ends is not new, according to the excellent 2014 article by Jebenham recounting both contemporary and ancient use of small boats for such meetings.
+The following is part one of two: the second part will describe the visit of the Russian Naval officers and cadets who traveled to California in 1998 to fulfill the original exchange.

 While waiting in the anteroom of the director of the St. Petersburg Museum of Anthropology and Ethnography, the MAE (Kunstkamera), I found myself seated next to a naval officer in uniform also waiting for the museum’s director.

 He turned to me and introduced himself: “Anatoly Razdolgin, acting director of the Central Naval Museum.”